mpudig/website/mpudig/themes/researcher/content/_index.md

 I am a PhD candidate in the Center for Atmosphere Ocean Science ([CAOS](https://caos.cims.nyu.edu/dynamic/)), housed within NYU’s Courant Institute of Mathematical Sciences.

-I am interested in ocean dynamics and the ocean's role in climate, and seek to build physical understanding through a combination of theory and computational modelling of varying complexity.
+I am interested in ocean dynamics and the ocean's role in climate, and seek to build physical understanding through theory and computational modelling of varying complexity.
 I am particularly motivated by how ocean processes can be better represented in global climate models.

 ## Publications